6 Ways to ruin your motel.

-Don’t hide!
-Get out and pick rubbish up on the nature strip of your property if you need too, check the car park for cigarette butts, leaves etc. perhaps clean the ashtrays in the outdoor areas a couple of times, Water the garden, plant a plant, there is always something to do so use it to your own advantage.
+Get out and pick rubbish up on the nature strip of your property if you need too, check the car park for cigarette butts, leaves, rubbish etc. perhaps clean ashtrays in the outdoor areas a couple of times.
+Water the garden, plant a plant.
+There is always something to do so use it to your own advantage.

 Check out your cleaning score with online reviews.
-Compare it to other motels of a similar standard.
+Compare it to other motels of similar standard.
 Is there a problem?
-Housekeepers tend to be either on the ball or completely drop the ball.
-They are only human, and everyone forgets things but if it’s on a consistent basis I would suggest re-training your housekeepers or finding new ones.
+Housekeepers tend to be either on the ball or dropping it completely.
+Everyone forgets things.
+If it’s on a consistent basis I suggest re-training your housekeepers or finding new ones.

 If the housekeeper takes pride in their own appearance and how they portray themselves that’s the housekeeper you want to be working for you.